shota-tech/shota-tech/README.md

 </div>

 #### Software Engineer
-- Develop microservices for a payment platform using Go.
+- Develop microservices for a card issuing platform using Go.
 - Develop a management console using React.js.

 <div style="display:flex; justify-content:space-between;">